-Be on time, especially when visiting somewhere or having a speaker visiting; delegate if you are going to be late.
+Be on time, especially when visiting somewhere of having a speaker coming; delegate if you are going to be late.

-If a new member is coming, make sure someone is available to greet them.
+If a new member is coming, make sure someone is available to host them.

 Always have an up-to-date programme with you, and leave some behind at the venue.